mtolly/onyx/haskell/README.md

     own MIDI import function, and applies track names and note colors similar to the RBN or C3 project templates.

-  * MOGG/VGS creator
+  * MOGG/VGS/FSB creator

-    Generates an unencrypted MOGG or VGS file from a set of input audio files.
+    Generates an unencrypted game audio file from a set of input audio files.
     Created MOGG files should work on Rock Band games, Guitar Hero II for Xbox 360, and newer games such as Audica, with a proper seek header.
 Created VGS files should work on the PS2 games GH1, GH2, and GH80s; I have not tested